Super Bowl XLI: Chicago Bears

-Chicago's defense allowed the 5th least total yardage, allowed less than 100 yards per game on the ground, and allowed the fewest yards per drive of any NFL team.
+The Bears' defense allowed the 5th least total yardage, allowed less than 100 yards per game on the ground, and allowed the fewest yards per drive of any NFL team.
 The line was anchored by Adewale Ogunleye, who had 6.5 sacks, and Pro Bowler Tommie Harris, who recorded 5, along with rookie Mark Anderson, who led the team with 12 sacks.
 Behind them, two of the three Bears starting linebackers, Lance Briggs, and Brian Urlacher, were selected to the 2007 Pro Bowl.
 In the secondary, cornerbacks Ricky Manning and Charles Tillman each recorded five interceptions.
 The defense was also able to make up for the offense's poor performance earlier in the season, as explained in the win against the Cardinals in Week 6.

 The loss of Harris to injury after the 12th game of the season coincided with a decline in defensive performance.
 Before his loss, the Bears allowed only two opponents to score more than 20 points (23 points to the Arizona Cardinals in week six and 31 to the Miami Dolphins in week 9).
-After his injury, Chicago opponents scored more than 20 points in six of the seven remaining games, including two of three playoff games.
-Only the New Orleans Saints in the NFC Championship game were held below 21 points.
+After his injury, Bears opponents scored more than 20 points in six of the seven remaining games, including two of three playoff games.
+Only the New Orleans Saints in the NFC Championship Game were held below 21 points.

 The Bears' special teams sent three players to the Pro Bowl, including special teams ace Brendon Ayanbadejo, kicker Robbie Gould (who led all NFL kickers with 143 points), and rookie return man Devin Hester, who gained 600 punt return yards with a 12.8 yards per return average, the second highest in the NFL.
 He also set a league record with 6 touchdowns on special teams.